f1982/the-den-of-andy-2022/src/assets/md/app-privacy-policy.md

 ## Information We Collect

 ### Information You Provide to Us

 - Email address (when you contact us or participate in surveys)
 - User feedback and survey responses
 - Customer support communications

+### Face Image Data

+- We take your privacy seriously.
+When you upload a photo to use our cartoon character generation feature, here's how we handle your face image data:
+- Temporary Use Only: Uploaded images are only used temporarily for the sole purpose of generating cartoon characters through our AI partners (such as Google Gemini or OpenAI).
+- No Permanent Storage: Your image is not stored permanently on our servers.
+It is automatically deleted shortly after the processing is completed.
+- No Third-Party Sharing: We do not share your face image data with any third-party companies for marketing, analytics, or any other purposes.
+The image is only sent to the AI service provider strictly for processing.
+- No Face Recognition or Tracking: We do not perform or store any facial recognition, analysis, or tracking of your image.

 ### Information Collected Automatically

 We automatically collect certain information when you use our Services:
 - Device information (model, operating system version, unique device identifiers)
 - IP address and location data (country and city level only, collected only for specific features with your explicit consent)